Steven van der Hagen: Andalusia

 A few days later Steven was discovered by his cousin, who told him to go home, but Steven refused to give up his voyage because he had been beaten by his uncle.
 The ship left within a few days on the easterly wind.
-Steven was taken on by a shopkeeper in linen in Sanlúcar, who had a troublesome and difficult wife.
+Steven was taken on by a shopkeeper in linen in Sanlúcar de Barrameda, who had a troublesome and difficult wife.
 Steven stayed for two years, until he spoke Spanish well.
 On a walk through Seville, he met one of the merchants who had brought him to Spain.
 Steven refused to re-enter his service and instead moved to Jerez de la Frontera.
 On the way he stayed with a shepherd, who offered him goats' milk and cheese.
 In Jerez, Steven met Don Garcia d'Avila, who gave him accommodation in his palace.
 Steven watched bullfights in the market square and horse-mounted fights in the streets.

-In 1578 Spain went to war with Barbary - a number of Dutch boats fought for Spain, but their crews returned dangerously ill and when they were being given the sacrament as part of their last rites, so that they could be buried in holy ground, Steven acted as interpreter.
+In 1578 Spain went to war with Barbary – a number of Dutch boats fought for Spain, but their crews returned dangerously ill and when they were being given the sacrament as part of their last rites, so that they could be buried in holy ground, Steven acted as interpreter.

 Steven met a ship's captain from Medemblik, many of whose crew had died of diarrhea, and joined the crew for the return journey to Holland.
 The ship took on a cargo of salt and set off in convoy.
 When Steven got back to the Netherlands, he returned to Amersfoort and heard that his mother had died and his father had remarried.

 With the money he inherited he travelled to Italy.
-In 1587 his ship was lost in Cadiz in the raid by Francis Drake.
+In 1587 his ship was lost in Cádiz in the raid by Francis Drake.
 He succeeded to get back to Hoorn and in 1589, he married Stephania van der Made in Amsterdam in a civil ceremony before the schepenen.
 Their church marriage took place a few months later in Utrecht.